highbyte/dotnet-6502/docs/systems/c64/libraries.md

-counters: the compare in cycles 55 and 56 of the line an enabled sprite's Y register names switches its DMA on (on the 6567R8's 65-cycle line, cycles 56 and 57) and the display follows in cycle 58 (59), the row it fetches for each line comes from a counter that takes the fetch's end position (three on) in cycle 16 of every line where the Y-expansion flip-flop is set (inverted in cycle 55 while the expand bit is set, held set while it is cleared), and the DMA ends once that counter has reached 63.
+counters: the compare in cycles 55 and 56 of the line an enabled sprite's Y register names switches its DMA on (on the 6567R8's 65-cycle line, cycles 56 and 57) and the display follows in cycle 58 (59), the row it fetches for each line comes from a counter that takes the fetch's end position (three on) in cycle 16 of every line where the Y-expansion flip-flop is set (inverted while the expand bit is set, which a write as late as cycle 55 still decides, held set while it is cleared), and the DMA ends once that counter has reached 63.
 So a Y-expanded sprite shows every row twice, a change of the expand bit mid-sprite changes the line count from there on, a Y written to a line the raster has already passed costs nothing until the raster comes round again, and a Y